yaze 0.3.2

 Web (WASM Preview)

-• Use the published web build (if provided) or self-host the build_wasm output:
+• Use the published web build (if provided) or self-host the build-wasm output:

-cd build_wasm && npx http-server .
+cd build-wasm && npx http-server .

 • Open the local URL in a modern browser; no installation required.